Research Program Overview

 A roadblock in developing drugs for cancer treatment is the lack of suitable experimental models in which new drugs can be tested.
 We recently developed a tumor model in mice that accurately mimics the human disease.
 We are using this model to explore many aspects of RCC and to test drug candidates that emerge from our screens.
 Read more.

 A biomarker, an indicator that physicians can measure (for example, using a blood test), provides information about tumor behavior.
 Building upon our gene discovery program, we have developed a test that can be applied to patient tumor samples in routine clinical practice.
-This test provides information on the activity of a pathway within the tumor and may inform patient treatment in the future.
+This test provides information on the activity of a pathway within the tumor and will likely inform patient treatment in the future.
 Read more.

 - Clinical Trials

 Clinical trials are available to evaluate promising drugs and test interesting concepts.
 An everolimus neoadjuvant trial evaluates an mTORC1 inhibitor before and after surgery for patients with metastatic RCC.
 Another trial evaluates whether responsiveness to IL2 can be increased by the addition of stereotactic radiation.
 A third trial seeks to evaluate the potential of a novel class of drugs, immune checkpoint inhibitors, against renal cancer.
 Read more.

 - Personalized Medicine

 Our objective is personalized therapy, exploiting the molecular genetic and biological abnormalities in tumors to improve the care of patients.
 Read more.